sinbad/StevesUEHelpers/doc/Widgets.md

-  A specialised [FocusablePanel](FocusablePanel.md) which adds the ability to be part of a contextual [MenuStack](Menus.md), and which as it becomes the top of the stack can automatically grab focus, change game pause state, alter input modes, and change the mouse pointer visibility (all individually optional).
+  A specialised [FocusablePanel](FocusablePanel.md) which adds the ability to be part of a contextual [MenuStack](Menus.md), and which as it becomes the top of the stack can automatically grab focus if you like.
+Each menu level can change game pause state, alter input modes, and change the mouse pointer visibility if required (although if you're doing this for the entire menu system, then best to use the parent MenuStack to do it).

 * [MenuStack](Menus.md)

   A container for and stack of [MenuBase](Menus.md) instances, making it easy to create multi-level on-screen menus with a simple "back" navigation.

+  Stacks can change the game pause state, alter input modes and change the mouse pointer visibility, on both opening and closing, to make it easier to create menu systems with this common behaviour.